pythonioncoder/Fit-Form-AI/README.md

 >Fit Form AI is currently in active development. iOS and Android app not implemented yet.
 Check below for the latest updates.

 ## Installation
+Create a copy of the Fit Form AI Resources folder in your Google Drive.
+Link can be found in the repo or here: https://drive.google.com/drive/folders/1RFTh9ed50zVZaIyutPCo6-VTEQanqE4_?usp=drive_link.

 ## Usage
 Simply open the .ipynb in Google Colab and run!